MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 menu:
   main:
     identifier: "basicmechanisms"
-    title: "Examples explaining the basic mechanisms of MeVisLab like using modules and connecting them to Networks for viewing images."
+    title: "Examples Explaining the Basic Mechanisms of MeVisLab Such as Using Modules and Connecting Them to Networks for Viewing Images"
     weight: 350
     parent: "tutorials"
 ---

-## Basic Mechanics of MeVisLab (Example: Building a Contour Filter) {#TutorialBasicMechanics}
+## Basic Mechanisms of MeVisLab (Example: Building a Contour Filter) {#TutorialBasicMechanics}
 In this chapter you will learn the basic mechanisms of the MeVisLab IDE.
-You will learn how to re-use existing modules to load and view data and you will build your first processing pipeline.
+You will learn how to reuse existing modules to load and view data, and you will build your first processing pipeline.

 {{< youtube "hRspMChITE4">}}